saltyorg/docs/docs/reference/guides/tautuliscripts.md

 ## Configure Tautulli Notification Agent

+???+info "Required setting for using mounted folders"

+    ```ini title="/opt/tautulli/config.ini"
+    allow_mounted_folders = 1
+    ```

+    For the script to be accessible to Tautulli, ensure the above is not set to 0.

 Enter Tautulli settings and find the **Notification Agents** link on the left side menu.\
 Click **Add a new notification agent** and scroll down to **Script** in the selection dialog.